jaybhai2/data-engineering-faq/README.md

 ### 18) Database design
 ### 19) System Design
 ### 20) Data structure and Algorithm
+### 21) spark, what are the challenge/con of spark?  - Non ACID, C:consistence, spark save mode overwrite is delete and write operation, data loss when runtime exception occured,     No schema enforcement,  Small file problem in real scienario,
 ### what to consider when building a ETL pipeline:
 Data QA/validation infrastructure